Art and architecture on the Mass Rapid Transit (Singapore): Bencoolen station (2017)

-The six-level underground station reaches 43 m below ground and is the deepest station on the MRT network as of 2021, being 1 metre deeper than Promenade DTL station.
+The six-level underground station reaches 43 m below ground and is the deepest station on the MRT network.
 The station and the tunnels are placed at that depth to avoid the existing infrastructure at the surface, as well as the other rail tunnels in the way of the alignment.
 The station, designed by Aedas, is only 22 m wide and 140 m long, as the distance between the buildings along the street is 25 m wide.

 The station has three entrances.
 Exit A of the station is within the NAFA Tower Block above the station and the underpass link to the SMU.
 The station was constructed in tandem with NAFA's fourth campus.
 The integration allows students to access the campus easily regardless of the weather conditions.
 The glass and frame structure of Exit B is designed in vintage style to "harmonise" with the colonial-style exterior of Hotel Rendezvous near the station.

 The curving interior walls are meant to resemble canyon walls, while earth-tone colours were used to represent the many layers of the soil, emphasising the depth of space.
 The glass walls of the passenger lifts are tinted in maroon, making the descent to the platforms appear as a descent to the Earth's core, thereby enhancing the commuters' experience in the station.

 At the surface, Bencoolen Street was transformed into an enhanced pedestrian walkway.
 Two of the four lanes had been permanently closed to make way for a community space, which includes a wide footpath for pedestrians and a dedicated bicycle lane.
 The transformation was part of Singapore's government Walk-Cycle-Ride initiative, which was aimed to make the country "car-lite" and allow more opportunities to walk and cycle.
 One of the remaining lanes on the street was converted into a dedicated bus lane to facilitate efficient bus services.

 The area is designed to be pedestrian-friendly, with sheltered linkways from the station to the surrounding developments.
 The surface structures of the station, comprising the entrances and vent shafts, were placed to preserve the buildings' facades while establishing a "vibrant, comfortable" walking environment above ground.
 The street also features seven "funky" benches designed by students and alumni through a competition held by NAFA.
 The bench designs include a dog-shaped double-level bench, another shaped like a cat on its back, and animal-shaped branches made of fibreglass.
 These benches were intended to add some innovation to the streetscape.
 A total of 125 bicycle parking lots are installed at various places along the street.